Suv05/Data-Engineer-Coursework/Mini-Project-3/README.md

 ## 🔄 Project Workflow

 ### ✅ 1.
 Data Ingestion
-- Imported raw CSV into Databricks using the FileStore/DBFS.
+- Imported raw CSV into Databricks using the databricks/volume.
-- Inferred schema and read as a Spark DataFrame.
+- StructType schema and read as a Spark DataFrame.

 ### ✅ 2.
 Data Validation
 - Detected missing/null fields across critical columns.